Weight conjectures for $\ell$-compact groups and spetses: Introduction and statement of results

 the sum runs over representatives of classes of $\cF$-centric, $\cF$-radical subgroups and $\bw_P(\cF,d)$ is a certain alternating count of projective simple modules associated to stabilisers of elements in $\Irr^d(P)$.
-We propose the following analogue of OWC for spetses:
+We propose the following analogue of the OW conjecture for spetses:

-\begin{conjA}[OWC for spetses] Let $\GG$ be a simply connected $\ZZ_\ell$-spets for which $\ell>2$ is very good, let $q$ be a power of a prime different from~$\ell$, $B_0$ be the principal block of $\GG(q)$ and $\cF(\GG(q))$ be the associated fusion system.
+\begin{conjA}[OW conjecture for spetses] Let $\GG$ be a simply connected $\ZZ_\ell$-spets for which $\ell>2$ is very good, let $q$ be a power of a prime different from~$\ell$, $B_0$ be the principal block of $\GG(q)$ and $\cF(\GG(q))$ be the associated fusion system.
 Then

 where $\Irr^d(B_0)$ is the subset of characters in $\Irr(B_0)$ of $\ell$-defect $d$. \end{conjA}